nicoleissa/nicoleissa/README.md

 - 👋 Hi, I’m @nicoleissa
 - 👀 I’m interested in the rapidly evolving tech field.
-- 🌱 I’m currently learning Data Structures and Algorithms in the Java programming language.
+- 🌱 I’m currently learning Algorithms and Computer Systems Organization.

 <!---
 nicoleissa/nicoleissa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.